openebs/openebs/docs/overview.md

 #Jiva overview

 OpenEBS is delivered through container architecture called VSM (Virtual Storage Machine), to provide storage.
-A VSM can be considered as Storage Pod,a set of containers - a frontend-container and one or more storage-containers.
+A VSM can be considered as Storage Pod,a set of containers - a frontend-container and one or more backend-containers.

 ![OpenEBS Storage Pod](./images/OpenEBSVSMTechnicalOverview.png)

 The frontend container takes care of providing access to the block storage, example iscsi, and handles the data input/output operations and data management functions like - snapshots, replication, caching, metering etc.,

-The storage container(s) are configured with a persistent backend storage using local disks or remote disks.
+The backend container(s) are configured with a persistent backend storage using local disks or remote disks.
 The controller will replicate the data inot the storage-containers and the storage containers also participate in building new backends for a VSM, restoring the data from snapshots, transferring snapshots to clouds, etc., Storage-containers can be added/removed dynamically to an VSM.

 The VSM/Storage Pod - containers provisioning, scheduling and monitoring is taken care by OpenEBS Maya Master (omm), the storage orchestration layer.
 The VSM storage-containers will be running on the OpenEBS Storage Hosts (osh), which typically would either have hard disks/SSDs or mounted file/block/s3 storage.

+The frontend and backend containers are launched using the (jiva image)[https://hub.docker.com/r/openebs/jiva/].